tinnan/learn-java/learn-spring-web/src/main/java/com/example/demo/async/README.md

 # Async demo
+This demo is created and run with Java 17.
 ## How to test
 1. Start `AsyncDemoApplication` with active profile `async` and following VM options (this will enable you to monitor application process using VisualVM).
    ```